spryker/spryker-docs/docs/dg/dev/zed-api/tutorial-using-zed-api.md

 ---

-Spryker-based shop exposes module business logic through a simple API in Zed.
+Spryker shops expose module business logic through a simple API in Zed.
 The API is self-documented and can be easily explored for each module.

-This tutorial describes how to:
+This tutorial describes how to the following:

 * Create a simple client library to authorize and talk to Zed through API.
 * Extract the controller endpoint from Zed authorization or provide another authorization mechanism.